sowjanya-105/Data-Structures-And-Algorithms-Practice/README.md

 # Data Structures Using C++ Practice

-Data structures and Algorithms help in understanding the nature of the problem at a deeper level and thereby a better understanding of the world.They play a major role in implementing software and in the hiring process as well.
+Data structures and Algorithms help in understanding the nature of the problem at a deeper level and thereby a better understanding of the world.<br>
+They play a major role in implementing software and in the hiring process as well.

 This repository contains all the programs which I had practiced or solved while learning Data Structures in C++.